Lewin’s 3-Stage Model of Change Theory: Overview

-Change is the foundation for organizational development.
-Yet, most employees prefer the status quo over transformational change.
-Change management models are designed to help you navigate through transitional phases and guide your team members towards adapting to new change – allowing businesses to maximize ROI.
+Change management models are designed to help you navigate through transitional phases and guide your team members toward adapting to new digital applications, processes, workflows, and more – allowing businesses to maximize ROI from digital transformation iniatives.

 One popular change model was proposed by change leader Kurt Lewin, which balances the driving and restraining forces to manage organizational changes such as digital transformation, software implementation, and business process improvements.

-Lewin suggests that it is crucial to balance these forces through effective change communication and employee involvement, by providing employee training to bridge the skill gap.
+Lewin suggests that it is crucial to balance these forces through effective change communication and employee involvement by providing training to bridge the skill gap.
 Change agents must implement stress management techniques, ensure compliance is met, and use convincing change reasoning.

-To substantiate his Force Field Theory, Lewin suggested a straightforward 3-step change model which aids employees’ ability to adapt to change.
+To substantiate his Force Field Theory, Lewin suggested a straightforward three-step change model which aids employees’ ability to adapt to change.

 Here are the three stages in Lewin’s change model: